Packers beat Seahawks 17-9 to take NFC heavyweight match | KitchenerPost.ca

-GREEN BAY, Wis. — A marquee season opener between two NFC heavyweights turned into a defensive slugfest.

-The Green Bay Packers — not the menacing Seattle Seahawks — landed the momentum-swinging punch.
+GREEN BAY, Wis. — Mike Daniels can be a man of few words.
+The defensive lineman's play on the football field speaks volumes as to how important he has become to the Green Bay Packers.

-Green Bay defensive lineman Mike Daniels' strip sack of Russell Wilson deep in Seattle territory in the third quarter set up Ty Montgomery's 6-yard touchdown run on the next play to spark the Packers' 17-9 win on Sunday.
+Daniels' strip-sack of Russell Wilson deep in Seattle territory in the third quarter set up Ty Montgomery's 6-yard touchdown run on the next play to spark the Packers' 17-9 win on Sunday over the Seahawks.

+A marquee season opener between two NFC heavyweights turned into a defensive slugfest, with Daniels landing the momentum-swinging punch.

+"Beat the guy across from me," Daniels said.
+"It's just that simple, you know what I mean?"

 "This really started with our defence," Green Bay coach Mike McCarthy said.
 "It starts on the line of scrimmage.
 We were in the backfield a bunch."